 Twice a year, scientists, clinicians and educators from all over the world, bring their creative project ideas to the ASF in the form of grant proposals.
 These proposals are reviewed by the ASF Scientific Advisory Committee.

 How do they select the projects and scientists we fund?
-Here is an explanation by Stormy Chamberlain, PhD, ASF Scientific Advisory Committee Chair:
+Here is an explanation by Stormy Chamberlain, PhD (past ASF Scientific Advisory Chair):

 ASF Research Funding Approach

 There are three types of research projects that the ASF SAC is interested in: